pelya/dpmaster-udp-hole-punching/readme.txt

 * CHANGES:

     - version 1.7-devel:
-        New option to limit the number of servers per address (-N) Protocol numbers less than or equal to 0 are now handled correctly Servers can no longer keep their slots without sending infoResponses Games having a name starting with a number are now handled correctly
+        A few Perl scripts have been added to provide basic automated testing New option to set the maximum number of servers per IP address (-N) Protocol numbers less than or equal to 0 are now handled correctly Servers can no longer keep their slots without sending infoResponses Games having a name starting with a number are now handled correctly